State of Washington Classified Job Specification

 One year of experience as a Social Service Specialist 4.

 Two years of experience as a Social Service Specialist 3.

 Four years of experience as a Social Service Specialist 2.

-A Master's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field and four years of paid social service experience equivalent to a Social Service Specialist 2.
+A Master's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field and one years of paid social service experience equivalent to a Social Service Specialist 3.

-A Bachelor's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field, and six years of paid social service experience performing functions equivalent to a Social Service Specialist 2.
+A Bachelor's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field, and five years of paid social service experience performing functions equivalent to a Social Service Specialist 2.